EliasDB21/M2_ACT5/README.md

 This repository accompanies an applied study with **59 participants** (students and professionals, mostly from **non‑computing** backgrounds).
 It introduces concrete, classroom‑ready materials that help educators and learners **incorporate visualization and generative AI tools into educational practice**.
 The emphasis here is practical: a curated gallery of figures (source files in EPS) and short, reproducible examples that show how to use them in lessons, workshops, or self‑study.

+Throughout this README, we use the term **non‑computing backgrounds** to refer to participants without formal training in computer science or software engineering.

 The study compares three approaches to complete the same analytics tasks:
 - **Approach 1 — Traditional**: Python with standard packages such as pandas, seaborn, and scikit‑learn.
 - **Approach 2 — ChatGPT**: conversational assistance to generate and revise code.
 - **Approach 3 — LIDA + GPT**: programmatic orchestration that summarizes data, proposes goals, and generates visualizations.

-Across participants, ChatGPT was perceived as the **easiest** and **fastest** to use.
-LIDA+GPT was perceived as the **most appropriate** for the analytical goals and the **most correct** in the produced outputs.
-The traditional approach remained effective but required more time and manual integration, especially for non‑computing audiences.
+Across settings, participants rated ChatGPT highest on **ease** and **speed**, and LIDA+GPT highest on **appropriateness** and **correctness**.
+These results support our central aim: to **introduce innovative, classroom‑ready ways to incorporate visualization and GenAI into educational practice**, balancing rapid iteration with rigor so that learners master both the pipeline and the judgment required to use AI responsibly.

 ---

 ## Project Overview

-This project, based on two comprehensive studies, explores the use of advanced Large Language Models (LLMs) and visualization tools to enhance data analytics learning for students and professionals from non-computational backgrounds.
-The methodologies and outcomes described herein underscore the significant benefits of integrating cutting-edge AI technologies such as based on Generative AI (GenAI) into educational practices to foster a deeper understanding and more efficient execution of data-related projects.
+This project, grounded in two complementary studies, demonstrates how advanced Large Language Models (LLMs) and visualization tools can improve data‑analytics learning for students and professionals from **non‑computing** backgrounds.
+We provide concrete methods and outcomes showing how **Generative AI (GenAI)**—from chat‑based assistance to API‑driven orchestration—helps learners build end‑to‑end pipelines faster **while preserving appropriateness and correctness**.
+The materials in this repository are classroom‑ready and designed to be reused, adapted, and extended in lessons, workshops, and self‑study.

 ### Project Objectives

-- Promote a comprehensive understanding of data-based project pipelines.
+- Promote a comprehensive understanding of data‑based project pipelines.
-- Enhance programming and other computational thinking-related skills through interactive AI assistance.
+- Enhance programming and other computational thinking‑related skills through interactive AI assistance.
 - Enable wider adoption of GenAI tools in educational contexts.
-- Improve the efficiency and effectiveness of data-related project development.
+- Improve the efficiency and effectiveness of data‑related project development.

 ### Who this is for